 PlayStation 4 received much wider acclaim than the PS3.
 Like previous PlayStation consoles, it requires internet access to enjoy all of its features and as is the case with many modern game consoles it encourages more online interaction, which on PS4 is enjoyed via the PlayStation Network.
 The PS4 Pro model even features enhanced 4K resolution.

 Among the incredible software for the PS4 are Death Stranding, God of War, Horizon Zero Dawn, Kingdom Hearts III, Uncharted 4: A Thief’s End, Monster Hunter: World, Red Dead Redemption 2 and Spider-Man.

 I own a PS2, PS3 and PS4 so thankfully I am able to play all these fantastic games.
-PlayStation 5 has already been announced this year and I’m sure it will be great (apparently the sequel to The Last of Us was moved from PS4 to PS5 so I already know one reason to own a PS5).
+PlayStation 5 has already been announced this year and I’m sure it will be great too.

 Nintendo and Microsoft are no slouches in the video game industry but Sony has had an extraordinary rise, first bolstered by the fact that their console was the first must-own system featuring disc-based games capable of featuring cut scenes and offering a more “adult” alternative to Nintendo and Sega that has contributed to the evolution of the gaming industry and the elevation of video games as art.

 Great post!
 I love these articles because the video game world and its history are subjects I know very little about.